BlaqueDevs/se-assignment-day-4-software-project-management-Juana-tech/README.md

 5. Risk Mitigation
  A clear understanding of the problem allows for the identification of potential risks early in the development process.
 By anticipating challenges and obstacles, the team can implement strategies to mitigate these risks, leading to a smoother development lifecycle.
 6. Measurable Success Criteria Defining the problem establishes clear criteria for success.
 This enables the development team to measure the effectiveness of the solution once implemented, ensuring that it meets the original objectives and solves the intended problem.
 7. en the problem is clearly defined, it fosters better collaboration among team members and stakeholders.
 Everyone involved has a shared understanding of the goals, which enhances teamwork and communication throughout the development process.
-In summary, a clear problem definition serves as a guiding light for the entire software development journey, resulting in solutions that are not only effective but also aligned with user needs and expectations.
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?
 When considering the main features or functionalities that can make software stand out, several key aspects come into play.
 These features not only enhance user experience but also differentiate the software from competitors.
 Here are some vital functionalities to consider: